bansalanjali2512/LearnMarkDown/README.md

 This repo contains syntax and formatting for the markdown files.
 That includes:
 > Headers
 > Bold, Italic and Underline
 > Ordered List
 > Unordered List
 > Paragraph Formatting
 > Email address link
 > Inline URL links
 > Inline Images

-# Headings

 # Use hashtags for headers
 # Heading <h1>